CloudMFEC/serverless-actions/README.md

 - npm install
 ```

-If you need to change this repository name use this below.
+If you need to change repository's name use this below.
 ```
 - git clone https://github.com/CloudMFEC/serverless-actions.git [YOUR_NAME]
 - cd [YOUR_NAME]